filswan/go-swan-client/README.md

 ### Offline Deal

-- The size of an offline deal can be up to 64 GB.
 - Each offline deal contains information about a car file generated from the client tool.
+- The size of a car file can be up to 64 GB.
 - Every step of this tool will generate a JSON file which contains file(s) description like below:
 ```json
 [